All Collections

 Choose File Manager:

-Once there delete the current world folder by using right-click and then Trash (Make sure that your server is stopped before doing this):
+Next, delete the current world folder by using right-click and then Trash:

-Once that’s done, drag your world archived/compressed file from your desktop to the File Manager window:
+Drag your world's .zip file from your desktop to the File Manager window:

 Did this answer your question?